IT Glossary of Terms

-- An accidental or malicious act that exercises a vulnerability resulting in the potential of a negative impact.
+An accidental or malicious act that uses a vulnerability, resulting in the potential negative impact.

-- A device for storing, recording and transporting data; Ex: USB Flash drive, data CD, external hard drive, remote server.
+A device for storing, recording and transporting data; e.g., USB Flash drive, data CD, external hard drive, remote server.

-- A legal written request for the summoning of witnesses or the submission of evidence, as records or documents, before a court or other deliberative body.
+A legal written request to summon a witness or the submit evidence, as records or documents, before a court or other deliberative body.

 - Unintentional oversight, action, or inaction; data left open to unauthorized access; accidental deletion of data files; inadequate data backup procedures.

-- A computer program that can copy itself and infect a computer.
-A true virus can spread from one computer to another when its host is taken to the target computer through an email attachment, file transfer over a network or the Internet, or delivered on a portable storage medium such as a USB drive or floppy disk.
+A malicious computer program that can copy itself and infect a computer.
+A virus can spread from one computer to another when transfered to the target computer through an e-mail attachment, file transfer over a network or the Internet, or with a portable storage medium such as a USB drive or floppy disk.